 This light comes on when the exterior lamps are in use.
-See Exterior Lamp Controls
+See Exterior Lamp Controls on page 6-1.

 Cruise Control Light

 The cruise control light is white when the cruise control is on and ready, and turns green when the cruise control is set and active.